blackducksoftware/synopsys-detect/README.md

 ## Where can I get the latest release? ##

-*Available from GitHub for Linux by running:*
+*Available from GitHub for Linux/MacOS by running:*
 bash <(curl -s -L https://detect.synopsys.com/detect.sh)

 *Available from GitHub for Windows by running:*